-- 4.1 The Registry is a registered charity through the Renal Association (No. 2229663).
-It was established by a committee of the Renal Association, with additional representation from the British Transplantation Society, the British Association for Paediatric Nephrology, the Scottish Renal Registry, Wales and Northern Ireland.
-There is crossrepresentation with both the Renal Association Standards and Clinical Trials Committees and the Clinical Affairs Board.
-The Registry has a Chairman and Honorary Secretary nominated by the Renal Association.
-The Registry has an observer from the Department of Health, a participant from the National Kidney Federation (NKF) (patients' association), the Royal College of Nursing, the Association for Clinical Biochemistry and a member representing the Health Care Commissioners. - 4.2 A number of sub-committees have been instituted as the database and renal centre participation developed, particularly for data analysis and interpretation for the Annual Report.
-Further specialised panels may be developed for publications and the dissemination of UKRR analyses. - 4.3 The Scottish Renal Registry sends data to the UK Renal Registry for joint reporting and comparison. - 4.4 The return of English, Welsh and Northern Ireland data to the EDTA-ERA Registry will be through the Renal Registry.
-The Scottish Renal Registry already sends data directly to the EDTA-ERA Registry. - 4.5 A paediatric database has been developed in collaboration with the UKRR, and the two databases are compatible.
-These two databases are in the process of being integrated, which will allow long-term studies of renal cohorts over a wide age range. - 4.6 Close collaboration has been achieved with the NHS Blood and Transplant organisation (formerly UK Transplant) giving joint benefits.
+4.1 The UK Renal Registry is a registered charity through the Renal Association (No. 2229663).
+It was established by a committee of the Renal Association, with additional representation from the British Transplantation Society, the British Association for Appendix A Statement of Purpose

+Paediatric Nephrology, the Scottish Renal Registry, Wales and Northern Ireland.
+There is cross-representation with both the Renal Association Clinical Practice Guidelines Committee and the Clinical Affairs Board.
+The Registry is renewing links with the Department of Health, the National Kidney Federation (NKF) (patients' association), the Royal College of Nursing, the Association for Clinical Biochemistry and Health Care Commissioners.

+- 4.2 A number of sub-committees were instituted as the database and renal centre participation developed, particularly for data analysis and interpretation for the Annual Report.
+Further specialised panels may be developed for publications and the dissemination of UKRR analyses. - 4.3 The Scottish Renal Registry sends data to the UK Renal Registry for joint reporting and comparison. - 4.4 The return of English, Welsh and Northern Irish data to the EDTA-ERA Registry will be through the Renal Registry.
+The Scottish Renal Registry already sends data directly to the EDTA-ERA Registry. - 4.5 A paediatric database has been developed in collaboration with the UKRR.
+The two databases are in the process of being integrated, which will allow long-term studies of renal cohorts over a wide age range. - 4.6 Close collaboration has been achieved with the NHS Blood and Transplant organisation giving joint benefits.
 Data aggregation and integration has led to joint presentations and publications.
-The description of the entire patient journey in RRT by this means is a source of continuing insight and usefulness. - 4.7 The basis of participation for renal centres nationally is an agreement to accept the RRDSS for the transmission and retention of data.
-This is currently increasing to a core dataset of approximately 400 items and further optional elements, which will
+The description of the entire patient journey in RRT by this means is a source of continuing insight and usefulness. - 4.7 The retention of patient identifiable information, necessary in particular for the adequate tracing of patients, has been approved by the National Information Governance Board (NIGB).
+This is renewed on an annual basis along with audit of the information governance arrangements within the Registry through completion of the Connecting for Health Toolkit.